 The Deep Connection

-How to matter to your dog...be relevant...find that deep connection with dogs we see and hear about in movies and in books.
-So many owners feel that their dog, even if they behave well, don’t ever listen!!!
+How to matter to your dog... be relevant... find that deep connection with dogs we see and hear about in the movies and books.
+So many owners feel that their dog, even if they behave well, don't ever listen!!

 Let me try NOT to get into the weeds by talking about initial genetics of a dog, certain behavioral limitations and just give some awesome foundational generalizations you can use with your pooch at home.

 I'll start with human examples and then relate it to dogs.
 I know, I know, we shouldn't humanize dogs, which is incredibly TRUE, but in some ways we should (breaking the rules!)

 Growing up I had several people I looked up to for different reasons and at the time I didn’t realize the impact they would have on shaping my life and who I am now.
 Some of those people were loving and kind.
 They made me feel safe and I wanted to do good things to make them proud of me.
 Others gave me life lessons, helped me see the world differently and taught me a thing or two, often by critiquing me and providing accountability.
 They challenged me mentally and at the time I rarely appreciated it in the moment.
 Looking back, they had the biggest impact.
 Then, if you are really lucky, you had someone in your life that represented both.
 If you had someone in your life that filled both of those examples, then you are very lucky and must have felt very close to them, or looking back, are very grateful to them now.
 That is what we need to be for our dogs to have a truly deep and connected relationship with them.
 Big shoes to fill, I know!